VILLUM FONDEN's funding for children, young people and science has one main purpose: more young people with strong science capital.

 We only accept applications from projects based in Denmark.
 Please visit our Danish website for more information.

-VILLUM FONDEN and VELUX FONDEN have set up a number of working groups mainly for the purpose of contributing to the allocation activities of the foundations taking place on a professional, sound and in other respects exemplary basis.
+VILLUM FONDEN and VELUX FONDEN have set up a number of working groups and committees mainly for the purpose of contributing to the allocation activities of the foundations taking place on a professional, sound and in other respects exemplary basis.
 The object of the working groups is to assist the board of trustees with strategic development as well as with the handling and recommendations to decide on applications and projects within selected areas, presently the individual allocation areas as well as the asset management.

 If you would like to know more about the tasks of the working groups and committees, governance etc. - you can find it here.